Investment Club Tax Printer Software

 What forms do I have to submit?

-- ICLUBcentral's Federal Club Tax Printer software includes all sections of Form 1065, and allows you to print out a Schedule K-1 for each member of your club.
+- ICLUBcentral's Federal Club Tax Printer software includes all sections of Form 1065 and any related schedules, and allows you to print out a Schedule K-1 for each member of your club.

 What about the state taxes?

-- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, Pennsylvania or Wisconsin must file a return with their state agencies.
+- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, or Pennsylvania must file a return with their state agencies.
 Fortunately, clubs in these states can use ICLUBcentral's State Club Tax Printer software to generate the necessary forms.

-- Clubs that are located in California, Massachusetts, or New Jersey should also be aware that they are subject to certain conditions.
+- Clubs that are located in New York, Massachusetts, or New Jersey should also be aware that they are subject to certain conditions.

 - Please note that even if ICLUBcentral does not offer a State Club Tax Printer for your state, you may still need to file a state return, so check with your state tax agency for specific requirements.